-Municipal bond rate 3.50 percent
+Municipal bond rate 2.16 percent

-Mortality rates were based on the Generational RP-2000 with Projection Scale BB tables.
+Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018.
+This is a change from the prior year mortality assumption which was based on the Generational RP-2000 with Projection Scale BB tables.